AZaviruha/react-form-generator/docs/docs/index.md

 At the top level, our metadata consists of two sections: `fields` and `layout`.
-The `fields` sections describes logical model of generated form, and `layout` section describes it's ... well, layout.
+The `fields` sections describes logical model of generated form, and `layout` section describes ... well, layout.

 Logical model includes some essential information about each of
 fields: type (text, checkbox, etc.), visibility, readonly-ness,